baberrehman/disjoint-union/doc/oopsla21/reviews/reply.md

 We plan todo the following changes to the revision:

-1) Add a Unit type to the calculi (with a single value null) and illustrate the approach to Nullable types in more detail.
+1) Add a Unit type to the calculi (with a single value null) and illustrate the approach to Nullable/Optional types in more detail.

 2) Be clearer that while tags are not needed in source expressions, type annotations are needed at runtime and they play a similar role